 The thing is, I have this idea that any kind of treatment, be it physical or psychological, has to make sense to me.
 It has to make sense to me.

 So instead of just saying, “I don’t think this particular approach is working,” I did what any cop would do.
 I got the hell out of there and cancelled my remaining sessions.
 I felt embarrassed.
 What’s wrong with me?
 I wondered.
 Why can’t I just talk about this stuff without feeling like a freak?
 Is it because I’m too difficult?
 Am I beyond help?

-I’d pretty much given up on counselling until I found out about a dedicated trauma service.
+I’d pretty much given up on counselling until I found out about a specialist trauma service.
 Though I wasn’t optimistic, I was willing to give it a try.

 But as I sat in the waiting room on that pivotal day in November 2016, I felt certain it would only end in failure.
 I almost felt like I needed to go into my first appointment and apologise in advance.
 “This probably isn’t going to work,” I would say to the psychologist.
 “But it’s something I have to try.
 I’m sorry for wasting your time.”